Reading time - 6 minutes - February 2, 2022

 There are lots of different effects that vaping cannabis can have on your health, many are positive however there are of course some possible negatives, as there are with all medicines.

 Research has proved that compounds within Cannabis can help numerous health conditions and diseases – to give some context, cannabis contains active ingredients called cannabinoids.
-2 of these – tetrahydrocannabinol (THC) and cannabidiol (CBD) – are the
+2 of these – tetrahydrocannabinol (THC) and cannabidiol (CBD) – are the active ingredients of a prescription drug called Sativex.
+This is used to relieve the pain of muscle spasms in multiple sclerosis.

 Another cannabinoid drug, called Nabilone, is sometimes used to relieve sickness in people having chemotherapy for cancer.